 - 1. No reprisals or disciplinary action of any kind will be taken by the Board or by an employee of the school district against any complainant or other student or employee on account of his/her participation in the investigation of a complaint filed and decided pursuant to this policy, unless the complainant or participating student or employee knows or has reason to believe the report is false or knowingly provides false information. - 2.
 All meetings and hearings conducted pursuant to this policy will be private. - 3.
 The Board and school district will consider request to hear complaints from a group, but the Board and officials have the discretion to respond to complainants individually. - 4.
-The complainant or accused harasser may have a representative, including an attorney, at any stage of the complaint.

-D. Process for Complaint
+The complainant or accused harasser may have a representative, including an attorney, at any stage of the complaint. - 5.
+Should, in the judgment of the Superintendent or designee, the investigation or processing of any complaint require the absence of the complainant and/or representative from regular work assignments, such absences will be excused without loss of pay or benefits. - D. Process for Complaint a.
+Mandatory Reporting by School Employees and Board Members